 Mini Indian Meatballs with Curry Coconut Sauce

-Almost all cultures around the world have their version of the meatball.
-The most popular being Italian, Greece have theirs and of course Swedish meatballs are a big favorite.
-Today, I’m bringing you Indian meatballs or as they call them, Kofta.
+Almost all cultures around the world have their version of the meatball, with the most popular being Italian.
+Greece has its own variation, and, of course, Swedish meatballs are a big favorite.
+Today, I’m introducing you to Indian meatballs, known as Kofta in India and the Middle East.

 Start by making the curry coconut sauce.
 Add oil to a pan, add the garlic and spices and cook for 1 minute.

-Add tomato paste, coconut milk, salt and sugar, mix well.
+Add tomato paste, coconut milk (full-fat coconut milk is best for a creamy sauce), salt and sugar, mix well.
 Bring to a simmer and add corn starch.
 Simmer until thickened.

 Time to make the meatballs.
-To a bowl add ground chicken, coriander, turmeric, garam masala, mint, cilantro and salt.
-Mix well with your hands.
+To a large bowl add ground chicken, coriander, turmeric, garam masala, mint, cilantro and salt.

-Use a small ice cream scoop to scoop out the meat and roll in your hand forming the meatballs.
+Use a small ice cream or mini cookie scoop to scoop out the meatball mixture.
+Wet hands with a little water and roll forming the meatballs.

-Add the meatballs to a parchment or foil lined baking sheet and bake for 20 minutes at 425°F.
+Add the meatballs to a parchment paper or foil lined baking sheet and bake for 20-25 minutes at 425°F/220°C until they reach an internal temperature of 165°F/74°C. Alternately, you can pan fry the meatballs in oil over medium heat.

 Mini Indian Meatballs with Curry Coconut Sauce